 In its heyday, Biltmore Industries was one of the world’s largest producers of fine wool.
 But it started out with more humble goals.
 It was founded in 1901 to teach the children of the workers at George and Edith Vanderbilt’s Biltmore Estate a craft they could use to earn a living.
 Woodworking and weaving were taught by a pair of artisans, Eleanor Vance and Charlotte Yale, with the financial backing of Edith Vanderbilt.

 Though the focus of these lessons started with teaching boys to build handmade furniture, they eventually included girls as well, and the high-quality homespun fabrics they created became the school’s premier products.
 In 1917, the wealthy industrialist Fred Seely bought the school, and it became a full-fledged business.

 The thriving business grew to 40 looms, producing 700 yards of fabric per day and employing as many as 100 workers at its height in the 1920s.
 The Appalachian air was part of the company’s secret to success: All the wool was hung up in the dry mountain breeze, ensuring any shrinkage occurred before it was sent to the tailor.
 The skilled workers would take great care threading the intricate patterns, which could take hours to perfect.

-The small museum is located in Grovewood Village, at the site where Biltmore Industries first opened just over 100 years ago.
+The small museum is located in Grovewood Village, at the site where Biltmore Industries was moved in 1917.
 The historic village, situated on 11 beautiful acres surrounded by pine trees, is considered one of Asheville’s hidden gems.

 Know Before You Go